hpluska/APCompSciA/labs/BouncyBall/README.md

 - [ ] Make your bouncy ball awesome!

 	* Have the color of your ball change by a small amount with each step.
-You will need to keep track of the current value of each RGB color channel, delta values for each color channel, and checking to make sure each color channel stays within the 0-to-255 range.[BouncyBallFancy_video.swf](BouncyBallFancy_video.swf)
+You will need to keep track of the current value of each RGB color channel, delta values for each color channel, and checking to make sure each color channel stays within the 0-to-255 range.[BouncyBall.html](BouncyBall.html)
 	* Try disabling the call to clear the panel in paintComponent() so the ball becomes a continuous paintbrush on the panel.